Have you ever been asked: “What’s your married name? What’s your maiden name? How can they be the same?”

-I may decide to change my name someday – for convenience or pure caprice.
-But women have fought long and hard for the right to choose where and when that change may take place.
-It was 1974 in California when married women were finally allowed to hold property in their own name “sole and separate”.
-The Napoleonic Code has been abandoned, but I am still waiting for the change in legislation to lead to a change in attitude.
-When Mr. Jane Smith is a common phenomenon, then maybe the fight will be won, and one’s chosen name will be one’s only real name.
+I may decide to change my name someday – for convenience, or pure caprice.
+But many women have fought long and hard for the right to choose where and when that change may take place.
+In the not-too-distant past, it was illegal for a woman to keep her birth name.
+Hopefully the change in legislation will lead to a change in attitude.
+For the present, however, I will endeavor to gracefully field questions about the impossibility of having the same name after marriage as before.